-Q: Evidence of bill payment, what is the
+Q: Evidence of final bill payment, what is

-A: We need the proof that all the utility
+A: We need the proof that all the final

 utility bills have been settled to prevent the

-tenants being chased for bills
+new tenants or the owner being chased for bills

 that do not relate to them.
-It is VITAL that all bills cover
+It is VITAL that the

 Q: What happens when one of my guests damages